Berkeley Science Books

 The wave equation characterizes wave motion in gas, liquids, and solids, as well as electromagnetic waves.
 We'll examine the acoustic case, this equation describes how sound waves propagate in air.

 We will show one derivation of the wave equation in this section, and another in the section on Maxwell's equations.
-There is also a different and very concise derivation at Wave equation - Wikipedia, the free encyclopedia, this derivation uses springs and masses.

 A Derivation of the Acoustic Wave Equation